 A: The sounds that are produced by the playback of a .MID file are heavily dependent on how the particular MIDI sequencer software selects patches.
 Think of a ‘patch’ as the instrument sound.
 For example, if you download a duet for flute and piano .MID file sequence, and hear a banjo with an organ, it means the software didn’t specifically know to assign the sounds for flute and piano.
 Many sequencer programs have a way to select which patches you want.
 In fact, you could download a duet for flute and piano, then assign your own patch choices – such as tuba and harpsichord.
 Regarding tempo, you may find playback on your system is very fast.
 The easy fix for that is to check the score, then set your MIDI playing software to match the tempo in the score.
 Then playback should occur at the intended speed.

 Q: I’d like to find out more about GandSnut.
 Why don’t I find any of that on this website?

-A: Sadly, I believe there are “bad people” and “entities with questionable intent” who harvest personal information seen on the Internet from you and I. Thus, I don’t have a Facebook page, and my LinkedIn profile is completely made-up nonsense.
-I respect that other people may be OK with sharing their personal info.
+A: Quite some years ago I decided NOT to make my personal world an open book.
+I don’t have a Facebook page, and my LinkedIn profile is completely made-up nonsense.
+I respect that other people may be OK sharing their personal info.
 Not for me.
-I will share that I’m not a young person.
-From a very young age, music has figured prominently in my life in myriad ways.
-I have many interests, hobbies.
 You’ve probably noticed I like ferrets.
 I enjoy humans who use their brains.
 I greatly value common sense, fact, truth, and fairness.
 The most I can offer about my MUSICAL efforts is generalized on the ‘Thoughts’ page.

 Q: How do I use this website?